serokell/blog-posts/typescript-for-haskellers/article.md

 let a: A = {};
 const b: B = {x: 1};
 a = b;
-console.log(a.x); // Property 'x' does not exist on type 'A'.
+a.x; // Property 'x' does not exist on type 'A'.
 ```

 ### Mapped types, Conditional types and Type families